-The Phase IV EU ETS period spans 2021-2030 and began on January 1, 2021.
-The Phase IV period is divided into two sub periods (2021-2025 and 2026-2030), rules for the first subperiod are finalized, however we expect that rules for the second subperiod may be more stringent than those for the first one.
-Once approved, the rules may impact subperiod 2026-2030.
+The Phase IV EU ETS period spans 2021-2030 and is divided into two sub periods (2021-2025 and 2026-2030).
 Currently, the overall EU ETS target is a 40 percent reduction of 1990 emissions by 2030.
-Free allocation of $CO_2$ allowances is based on reduced benchmark values which have been published in the first quarter of 2021 and historical levels of production from 2014-2018.
+Free allocation of $CO_2$ allowances is based on reduced benchmark values and historical levels of production from 2014-2018.
 Allocations to individual installations may be adjusted annually to reflect relevant increases and decreases in production.
-The threshold for adjustments is set at 15 percent and will be assessed on the basis of a rolling average of two precedent years.
-Production data verified by an external auditor shows that USSE's rolling average for 2020-2021 returned to the base limit for hot metal production resulting in an increase to the free allocation for 2022 compared to 2021, however the 2022 free allocation was still slightly reduced due to missing the 15 percent threshold for sinter production.
-Additionally, lower production in 2019 through 2021 will have an impact on the future free allocation for 2026-2030, where the historical production average for years 2019-2023 will be assessed.
-Based on actual production data for 2022, we expect that the free allocation for hot metal will remain unchanged for 2023, however allocations for sinter will be lower.
+The threshold for adjustments is set at 15 percent and is assessed based on a rolling average of two precedent years.
+In 2023 and 2024, USSK received an allocation for hot metal in the amount corresponding to its historical average, however the allocation for sinter was slightly lower due to lower production.

+Lower production in 2019 through 2023 will have an impact on the future free allocation for 2026-2030, where the historical production median for the years 2019-2023 is assessed.
+During the third quarter of 2024, USSK submitted a request for free allocation for the second sub period 2026-2030 to the European Commission via the Slovak Ministry of Environment.
+The decision on volume of free allocation is expected at the end of 2025.

 In order to achieve the EU political goal of carbon emissions neutrality by 2050, on July 14, 2021, the European Commission released a package of legislative proposals called Fit for 55.
-The proposals contain significant changes to current EU ETS functions and requirements, including: a new carbon border adjustment mechanism to impose carbon fees on EU imports, further reduction of free $CO_2$ allowance allocation to heavy industry and measures to strengthen the supply of carbon allowances.
+The proposals contain significant changes to current EU ETS functions and requirements, including: a new carbon border adjustment mechanism (CBAM) to impose carbon fees on EU imports, further reduction of free $CO_2$ allowance allocation to heavy industry and measures to strengthen the supply of carbon allowances.
+The initial phase started on October 1, 2023, with only a reporting obligation without financial impact.
+The full scale of CBAM will commence on January 1, 2026.
+CBAM will have an impact on USSK's free allocation starting in 2026 where initial reduction to 97.5% starts until 2035 with no free allocation.
+Another implication of CBAM is the customs duty that will require USSK to cover all its imports from third parties with CBAM Certificates representing embedded emissions in goods imported.
 The legislative process is being impacted by the ongoing Russia-Ukraine crisis.
+In light of the current geopolitical issues, the EU has launched an initiative to ease administrative burden on its industry, with the main focus being environmental and greenhouse gas-related legislation, including CBAM.
 The proposals are subject to the EU legislative process, and we cannot predict their future impact.